Daniel Bernard Roumain

 Resident Artistic Catalyst

-The New Jersey Symphony welcomes composer, performer, educator and activist Daniel Bernard Roumain (DBR) to its artistic leadership team as Resident Artistic Catalyst, a new role that will further the New Jersey Symphony’s leading commitment to transforming all aspects of the organization to meaningfully increase diversity, equity and inclusion.
+The New Jersey Symphony announced in January 2023 that Daniel Bernard Roumain (DBR)—the composer, performer, educator and activist—will extend his role in the Symphony’s artistic leadership team as Resident Artistic Catalyst.
+This role has been at the forefront of the Symphony’s efforts to transform all aspects of the organization by meaningfully increasing diversity, equity and inclusion.

-Roumain will compose two commissions, perform with the New Jersey Symphony as a soloist, advise on mainstage and chamber concert programming, engage with the Orchestra’s education and community programs and participate in in-person and digital institutional activities throughout his tenure, which extends through August 2023.
+Roumain will compose a new work commissioned by the New Jersey Symphony that will be performed on the last concert series of the 2023–24 season.
+Additionally, Roumain will also perform with New Jersey Symphony musicians, advise on mainstage and chamber concert programming, engage with the Symphony’s education and community programs and participate in in-person and digital institutional activities throughout his tenure, which now extends through August 2024.

 Daniel Bernard Roumain’s acclaimed work as a composer, performer, educator and activist spans more than two decades, and he has been commissioned by venerable artists and institutions worldwide.
 “About as omnivorous as a contemporary artist gets” (New York Times), DBR is perhaps the only composer whose collaborations span Philip Glass, Bill T. Jones, Savion Glover and Lady Gaga.